eclipse-vertx/vert.x/new/js_web_tutorial.md

 SockJS is a technology which allows a full-duplex WebSocket-like connection between browsers and servers, even if the browser or network doesn't support websockets.

-SockJS bridge is a server side vert.x component which uses SockJS to connect up the browser with the vert.x event bus on the server side.
+The SockJS bridge is a server side vert.x component which uses SockJS to connect up the browser with the vert.x event bus on the server side.

 SockJS and the SockJS bridge is explained in detail in the documentation, so we won't go into more detail here.